-Please make sure to know and follow the applicable regulations for electric devices in your region.
+Know and follow the applicable regulations for electric devices in your region.
 In Germany, these are especially VDE 0100, VDE 0550/0551, VDE 0700, VDE 0711 and VDE 0860.
-Please pay attention to the following security advices:
+Pay attention to the following safety advices:

-• Before opening the case, make sure to disconnect the power supply.

-• Only work on devices if you made sure that they are disconnected from any power supply and any possible charge inside is discharged.

-• Devices must only be used if they are mounted in a case in a way that prevent the user from touching any live wires or parts.
-Disconnect from power supply during assembly.

-• Always check the power cords for breaks or damaged insulation.
-Replace any defective parts immediately.

-• If you are not sure about any specific value of a part, or an installation procedure, or how to connect accessories, seek advice from an qualified expert.
+- Disconnect the power supply before opening the case. - Work on devices only if you made sure that they are disconnected from any power supply, and any possible charge inside is discharged. - Devices must only be used if they are mounted in a case in a way that prevents the user from touching any live wires or parts.
+Disconnect the device from its power supply during assembly. - Always check the power cords for breaks or damaged insulation.
+Replace any defective parts immediately. - Seek advice from a qualified expert if you are not sure about any specific value of a part, an installation procedure, or how to connect accessories

-• Before putting the unit in use, always check if it is suitable for the intended purpose.
-If you are not sure, seek further inquiry from a qualified professional or the manufacturer.

-• Please keep in mind that the manufacturer assumes no liability for errors made during assembly or operation.

-• Devices which need a supply voltage greater that 24V may be assembled by professionals only, to avoid dangers from improper assembly.

-• In schools, educational institutes or workshops the use of this unit must take place under the supervision of qualified staff.

-• Do not put this unit in use in an environment where the risk of fire or explosion or explosive gas, vapor or dust is present.

-• If the unit must be repaired, use original parts only.
-The use of inappropriate parts may lead to a security risk.

-• Avoid working alone.

-• Keep electronic parts away from children.

-• Do not replace parts with such that does not meet the required parameters.
-For example, never replace a fuse with another one with higher nominal current!

-• Other regulations may apply.
-Please check the local security regulations for assembling electronic devices.
+- •Always check if the device is suitable for the intended purpose before putting the unit in use.
+Seek assistance from a qualified professional or the manufacturer if you are not sure. - The manufacturer assumes no liability for errors made during assembly or operation. - Devices that need a supply voltage greater that 24V may be assembled by professionals only, to avoid hazards from improper assembly. - In schools, educational institutes or workshops, the use of this unit must take place under the supervision of qualified staff. - Do not put this unit in use in an environment where the risk of fire or explosion or explosive gas, vapor or dust is present. - If the unit must be repaired, use original parts only.
+The use of inappropriate parts may lead to a safety risk. - Avoid working alone. - Keep electronic parts away from children. - Do not replace parts with such that does not meet the required parameters.
+For example: never replace a fuse with another one with higher nominal current! - Other regulations may apply.
+Please check the local safety regulations for assembling electronic devices.